Kraftwerk: Tour de France Soundtracks and touring the world (2000–2009)

 In August 2003 the band released Tour de France Soundtracks, its first album of new material since 1986's Electric Café.
 In January and February 2003, before the release of the album, the band started the extensive Minimum-Maximum world tour, using four customised Sony VAIO laptop computers, effectively leaving the entire Kling Klang studio at home in Germany.
 The group also obtained a new set of transparent video panels to replace its four large projection screens.
 This greatly streamlined the running of all of the group's sequencing, sound-generating, and visual-display software.
 From this point, the band's equipment increasingly reduced manual playing, replacing it with interactive control of sequencing equipment.
 Hütter retained the most manual performance, still playing musical lines by hand on a controller keyboard and singing live vocals and having a repeating ostinato.
 Schneider's live vocoding had been replaced by software-controlled speech-synthesis techniques.
 In November, the group made a surprising appearance at the MTV European Music Awards in Edinburgh, Scotland, performing "Aerodynamik".
-The same year a promotional box set entitled 12345678 (subtitled The Catalogue) was issued, with plans for a proper commercial release to follow.
+The same year a promotional box set titled 12345678 (subtitled The Catalogue) was issued, with plans for a proper commercial release to follow.
 The box featured remastered editions of the group's eight core studio albums, from Autobahn to Tour de France Soundtracks.
 This long-awaited box-set was eventually released in a different set of remasters in November 2009.

-In June 2005 the band's first-ever official live album, Minimum-Maximum, which was compiled from the shows during the band's tour of spring 2004, received extremely positive reviews.
+In June 2005 the band's first-ever official live album, Minimum-Maximum, which was compiled from the shows during the band's tour of spring 2004, received praise from NME.
 The album contained reworked tracks from existing studio albums.
 This included a track titled "Planet of Visions" that was a reworking of "Expo 2000".
 In support of this release, Kraftwerk made another quick sweep around the Balkans with dates in Serbia, Bulgaria, Macedonia, Turkey, and Greece.
 In December, the Minimum-Maximum DVD was released.
 During 2006, the band performed at festivals in Norway, Ireland, the Czech Republic, Spain, Belgium, and Germany.